arangodb/docs/3.4/administration-cluster.md

 [7842] INFO Server DBServer0002 count is 0
 ```

-Once the count is `0` all `shards` of the underlying DBServer have moved and the
+Once the count is `0` all `shards` of the underlying DBServer have been moved and the
 `cleanOutServer` process has finished.